urbint/ex_dash/README.md

 ExDash currently provides a mix task that rebuilds the docset for your local app.

 ```
-mix docs.dash --open --name foo_umbrella
+mix docs.dash
 ```

+If the docset is being built for the first time, this command will finish by opening the docset via Dash.
+If the docset already exists locally, this command will assume that you are updating your local docs.

 Options:

-- `--open`: automatically runs an "open" command after the docset is built.
-You probably don't want this command if you run ex_dash as part of an automated process (i.e. a Git hook or on file-save)
+- `--open`: force the generated docset to open in dash
 - `--name`: Overwrite the project name when naming the docset.
-(Recommended for Umbrella Apps)
-- TODO: flag for automatically moving docs into the proper Dash folder (under-the-hood update)
+  The name defaults to the project name, or for umbrella apps, the name of the directory.

 # Hacking ExDocs into Dash Docs